Ride on Time: Reception

 Phil Cheeseman of Record Mirror wrote that "Ride on Time" was "splendid and instantly catchy ...
 Black Box have understood perfectly the piano-driven rhythms of Chicago and moulded them into a Euro-shape.
 This is dance music's answer to SAW."
 Chris Heath from Smash Hits declared it "quite brilliant".
 Reviewing Dreamland for Melody Maker, Andrew Smith wrote that the sampled vocals of "Ride on Time" were irritating.
 He and another critic, Bill Coleman from Billboard, argued that it was derivative of the 1988 S'Express single "Theme from S-Express".
 In 1993, NME named "Ride on Time" the third-best "Euro-hit", describing it as the "ultimate Italian house shouter" and "quintessential Europop".
 In 1994, Peter Paphides and Simon Price from Melody Maker named "Ride on Time" a modern classic and acknowledged it as "the day Hi-NRG's influence on modern dance became official".

 The Daily Vault reviewer Michael R. Smith wrote in his 2009 review of Dreamland that he did not like "Ride on Time" when it became a hit, but now felt it was "effective and timeless" and that it sounded "fresher and fuller of life than ever".
 In 2010, Tom Ewing of Freaky Trigger described "Ride on Time" as "a series of peaks, with the union of Right on time! and the piano riff the highest and most thrilling ...
 The trappings of Italo house – light, sequenced keyboard lines, bouncy bass, endless hi-hat all working in unison to give that gorgeous piano its lift – seemed to be on a hundred hits that summer, and the vocal hooks made this the biggest."
 In 2011, the journalist James Masterton wrote that Small's replacement vocal was "almost comically bad", with a noticeable Manchester accent.
 He lamented that Holloway was remembered for a track that did not feature her vocals on most copies.

 Fact included "Ride on Time" in its 2014 list of "diva-house belters that still sound incredible", writing: "Some people see this as a guilty pleasure now.
 Those people are fools.
-Banging piano + Loleatta Holloway = world changing greatness."
+Banging piano + Loleatta Holloway = world-changing greatness."
+In the same year, the English DJ and producer Duke Dumont rnamed it the fourth-best UK number-one single.
 Mixmag included it in their 2019 list of the best "diva house tracks", writing that its "overall feel and wailing vocal accompaniment still bangs to this day and it is considered one of the first high-profile examples of italo house".
 In 2020, The Guardian named "Ride on Time" the 67th-greatest UK number one, writing: "Heather Small blows the house down ...
 This is a Terminator of a song, unstoppably delivering a payload of pure euphoria as Chicago house is spliced with Italo disco to create perfect pop."